harshdabhi/web3-portfolio-tracker/readme.md

 step 1

-cmd: " pip install ."
+cmd: " pip install -r requirements.txt"

 'This will install all dependency and make this suitable for system'